-The Queensland Government must do more to reduce the impacts of climate change on our community and environment and ensure healthcare services are sustainable.
-AMA Queensland calls for action by the Government in the following key areas:
+The Queensland Government must do more to reduce the impacts of climate change on our community and environment and ensure health care services are sustainable.
+AMA Queensland calls for action by the newly elected government in the following key areas:

-- reduction of carbon emissions, including running pilot programs in broader areas beyond just health - eg. transport; - mitigation of health impacts by increasing current investment in preventative health through general practice, particularly to reduce obesity and address the mental health impacts of climate events; - > pandemic planning and disaster medicine and treatment; - mitigations of environmental risks; and - provision of adequate resources for Queensland Health's Office of Sustainable Healthcare so it can advise the Government on broader sustainability and climate change policy including: - best practice initiatives within Queensland Health to improve sustainability and meet climate change objectives; - key benchmarks and targets to achieve sustainability in health services; - development of a sustainable hospitals' infrastructure investment plan; - suitable terms of reference for a review of procurement policies and practice; - an engagement strategy for clinicians, managers and other staff; and - appropriate funding for: - an online climate change clearinghouse for best practice evidence; and - the implementation of pilot programs in environmental sustainability in: - 6 hospitals (3 metro and 3 regional/rural); and - 10 GP clinics (5 metro and 5 rural/remote).
+- reduction of carbon emissions, including running pilot programs in broader areas beyond just health - e.g. transport - mitigation of health impacts by increasing current investment in preventive health through general practice, particularly to reduce obesity and address the mental health impacts of climate events - pandemic planning and disaster medicine and treatment - mitigations of environmental risks and - provision of adequate resources for Queensland Health's Office of Sustainable Healthcare so it can advise the government on broader sustainability and climate change policy including: - best practice initiatives within Queensland

+Health to improve sustainability and meet climate change objectives

+- □ key benchmarks and targets to achieve sustainability in health services - development of a sustainable hospitals' infrastructure investment plan - suitable terms of reference for a review of procurement policies and practice - an engagement strategy for clinicians, managers and other staff and - □ appropriate funding for: - an online climate change clearinghouse for best practice evidence and - the implementation of pilot programs in environmental sustainability in: - 6 hospitals (3 metro and 3 regional/rural) - □ 10 GP clinics (5 metro and 5 rural/remote).

-Priority 12 - LGBTQIASB+ community
+Priority 14 - LGBTQIA+SB community

-Members of the lesbian, gay, bisexual, transgender, queer, intersex, asexual, sistergirl and brotherboy (LGBTQIASB+) community face unique barriers and challenges in accessing health care that is culturally sensitive and appropriate for their needs.
+Members of the lesbian, gay, bisexual, transgender, queer, intersex, asexual, sistergirl and brotherboy (LGBTQIA+SB) community face unique barriers and challenges in accessing health care that is culturally sensitive and appropriate for their needs.
 Ongoing discrimination within health care settings by all practitioner groups and the broader public, along with outdated institutional processes, contributes to poorer health outcomes within this community.

-AMA Queensland urges considered and sensitive government and media responses to reports and policy proposals concerning the LGBTQIASB+ community.
-This includes support in the Queensland Budget and by Queensland Health for key short- and medium-term goals including:
+AMA Queensland urges considered and sensitive government and media responses to reports and policy proposals concerning the LGBTQIA+SB community.
+This includes policy support and funding by Queensland Health for key short- and medium-term goals including:

-- the establishment of a voluntary suicide register for surviving partners, family, friends, and clinicians to notify LGBTQIASB+ suicides held by a suitable body (eg. university or Australian Institute of Health and Welfare) for liaison with the coroner and legislative amendments to permit the flow of information from clinicians; - LGBTQIASB+ representation on key research and health bodies including the National Health and Medical Research Council (NHMRC) and Australian Health Ethics Committee (AHEC) and inclusion in Chapter 4 of the NHMRC's Ethics Statement; - LGBTQIASB+ academic and consumer representation on the Australian Medical Council, including the establishment of a Committee for People of Diverse Gender, Sex Characteristics and Sexuality to advise on relevant curricula and accreditation standards; and - adequate consultation with and inclusion of LGBTQIASB+ people by all health organisations and other peak medical bodies.
+- the establishment of a voluntary suicide register for surviving partners, family, friends, and clinicians to notify LGBTQIA+SB suicides held by a suitable body (e.g. university or Australian Institute of Health and Welfare) for liaison with the Coroner and legislative amendments to permit the flow of information from clinicians - LGBTQIA+SB representation on key research and health bodies including the National Health and Medical Research Council (NHMRC) and Australian Health Ethics Committee (AHEC) and inclusion in Chapter 4 of the NHMRC's Ethics Statement - LGBTQIA+SB academic and consumer representation on the Australian Medical Council, including the establishment of a Committee for People of Diverse Gender, Sex Characteristics and Sexuality to advise on relevant curricula and accreditation standards - adequate consultation with and inclusion of LGBTQIA+SB people by all health organisations and other peak medical bodies.